12 things to do at the Walter Sisulu Botanical Garden

 Families with young children will enjoy the playground and the small colourful train that offers rides around the gardens.
 The ice cream van will make them even happier on sunny days.

-6. Sisulu Circle
+6. Reflect at the Sisulu Circle

 Walter Sisulu Botanical Garden